 Types of Kratom Extracts

-Users can purchase kratom as a liquid extract or in powder form from a constantly growing unregulated market.
+Users can purchase kratom as a liquid extract or powder from a constantly growing and unregulated market.

-Liquid kratom is more concentrated and may require smaller doses compared to powdered kratom.
-Among the most popular forms of kratom supplements are capsules filled with the powder form of the drug.
+Does kratom damage the liver?
+Liquid kratom is more concentrated and may require smaller doses compared to powdered kratom — which also means it’s at higher risk of being abused.
+Another popular form of kratom supplement is a capsule filled with the powder form of the drug.

 Is Kratom Legal?

-Kratom is not currently controlled under the Controlled Substances Act, and is not FDA approved for any medical use.
+Kratom isn’t currently listed under the Controlled Substances Act or FDA-approved for any medical use.

-The legal status of kratom does make it difficult to assess how much of a problem it really is — in CDC figures for drug overdoses, findings for kratom depended on whether the mass spectrometry and other tests used were set up to recognize the chemical composition of kratom tea.
-The latest relevant figures from the CDC are from back in 2017, and show that kratom was a factor in 0.56% of drug overdoses from July 2016 to December 2017.
+The legal status of kratom makes it difficult to assess how much of a problem it really is.
+In CDC figures for drug overdoses, findings for kratom depended on whether the mass spectrometry and other tests used were set up to recognize the chemical composition of kratom tea.
+The latest relevant figures from the CDC are from 2017 and show that kratom was a factor in 0.56% of drug overdoses from July 2016 to December 2017.

 Of the reported deaths where kratom was found in the toxicology reports, 59.9% of deaths were caused by kratom, although the decedents had a known history of substance misuse and evidence of other drugs used as well.

 This is part of the problem with kratom use.
-As an uncontrolled substance, preparations have differing levels of psychoactive ingredients.
-This erratic pharmacology makes it difficult to assess how much you will be taking, and even harder to assess how much it can take to overdose.
+Because it’s an uncontrolled substance, preparations have differing levels of psychoactive ingredients.
+This erratic pharmacology makes it difficult to assess how much you’ll be taking and even harder to assess how much it can take to overdose.
 Even without taking too much, the harmful side effects of kratom are unpredictable and problematic.

 Official Warnings About Kratom Safety